Leighton Baker: 2022 Wellington protests

 Baker and his daughter Chantelle Baker took part in the 2022 Wellington protests against vaccine mandates.
 A 16 February article noted that he had attended the protest every day.
 He sometimes acted as a liaison between the police and the protesters.
 During the protests, his daughter promoted conspiracies online, including that the vaccine could make a person "magnetic", and that fires started by protesters were started by police and by instigators working for the police.
 He was arrested during the riotous climax of the protest on 2 March, charged with trespassing and obstruction.
 He was released on bail under the condition that he neither breach nor encourage anyone else to breach COVID-19 health orders.

 In late September 2022, the Police withdrew their charges of trespassing and resisting police against Baker.
 Baker welcomed the Police's decision to drop all charges against him, describing the charge of resisting police as "bizarre."

 Personal life and professional career

 Baker was born in Lower Hutt in 1966 or 1967.
 He attended a private school in Auckland and moved to North Canterbury in the early 1990s.
 He has worked on a stud sheep farm in Dargaville, and as a builder, and now runs a residential and commercial building companies.
-Baker and his wife, Sue, and have four grown children and four grandchildren with a fifth on the way in August 2017.
+Baker is the owner of Concise Construction, a Rangiora-based firm that has been involved in reconstruction following the 2011 Christchurch earthquake.
+Baker and his wife, Sue, and have four grown children.